dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 **Drivers**: Add your .efi drivers here

-Only drivers present here should be:
+The only drivers that should be present here are:

 * HfsPlus.efi
 * OpenRuntime.efi